Attorneys in Los Angeles for Employees

-Hennig Ruiz & Singh, PC, located in Los Angeles and representing workers throughout California, is proud to focus our practice almost exclusively on employment law.
+Hennig Kramer Ruiz & Singh, LLP, located in Los Angeles and representing workers throughout California, is proud to focus our practice almost exclusively on employment law.
 Backed by decades of experience, we have earned a reputation as the law firm workers can trust when their rights and dignity are on the line.
 We are your complete, full-service employment law firm, with a proud record of success across a full range of practice areas involving employment rights in California.

 Employment discrimination takes a variety of forms but generally involves employees being subjected to negative treatment in the workplace because of their membership in a protected class.
 This treatment ranges from disciplinary action and negative performance reviews to denial of training, denial of promotions, denial of raises and termination.
-When you need help, reach out to Hennig Ruiz & Singh, PC for an attorney for employees in Los Angeles.
+When you need help, reach out to Hennig Kramer Ruiz & Singh, LLP for an attorney for employees in Los Angeles.